LEDs connected to board

 The common-mode choke you see in the bottom of the case is on the 12v rail that feeds out of the back to an Anderson power-pole that feeds the juice to the radio and the controller.
 The other connector feeds the radio cooling fan and is hard-connected to the IRLP board AUX-3 FET.
 The old LEDs are re-mounted in the front panel along with the label from the old machine.

-As this PC is also the network NAS, so I have added some storage...
-SAS controller with 8x 1Tb disks in RAID-5 and another 1Tb for the system with a 3Tb in a caddy for the nightly backup.
-The disk light in the case is now 2-colour and shows orange for the motherboard SATA controller and blue for the SAS controller.
+As this PC is also the home network NAS, I have added some storage...
+A SAS controller with 8x 1Tb disks in RAID-5 and another 1Tb for the system with a 3Tb in a caddy for the nightly backup.
+The disk light in the case is now 2-colour as I mounted an additional LED with the standard one, and now shows orange for the motherboard SATA controller and blue for the SAS controller.

 The 'backup for reinstall' script was run on a weekly cron, so the required backup was on the backup disk The OS loaded, and a software RAID-5 array built and mounted to the file system, then the IRLP reloaded and we are back in business..
 Then I added the Apache web server, Postfix mailman, Dovecot imap server, the radio station controller and samba for the windoze shares...
 All the shares etc are on the raid array, so it can tollerate a disk failure, and with recycled disks this is very likely!!
 The disk you see bolted to the bottom of the case holds the OS and the server constructs, all of which are backed up by 'rsync' to the removable disk caddy in the front panel (below the DVD burner) with a 3Tb disk installed and swapped out month about.